DustinKong/Android_Instrumentation/README.md

 │              └─realtimecoverage
 │                      CrashHandler.java:	# implement an interface handing uncaught exception
-│                      MethodVisitor.java:	# implement custom functions need to be inserted │                      RealtimeCoverage.java:	# implement BlockingQueue to monitor method calls and returns │
+│                      MethodVisitor.java:	# implement custom functions need to be inserted │                      RealtimeCoverage.java:	# implement BlockingQueue to monitor the entry and exits of methods │
 ├─asm-method-plugin
 │  │